OCA/server-ux/base_recurrence/README.rst

 This is a technical module that helps managing recurrence on Odoo models.

-It allows to define a recurring rule on a record and a two helper methods:
+It allows to define a recurring rule on a record and two helper methods:
 * One to get the recurring next date
 * One to set the recurring next date on the record

 **Table of contents**